at58474/Time-Series-ARIMA-SARIMA/README.md

 ### Preprocessing Parameters
 !!!
 Refactor to make more user friendly !!!
 ##### Process dataframe 1
+- process_and_merge_2_raw_files: (True, False)
+     - Set this parameter to True if 2 raw files need to be processed and combined, if only 1 file then set to False
 - raw_filename1:  Ex.('pound_river_10yr_cfs_data.txt')
      - file name of the raw data file, which is located in data/raw
 - save_filename1:  Ex.('pound.csv')